ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **VPC endpoint**:
     \- ==enables you to privately connect your VPC to supported AWS services== and VPC endpoint services powered by PrivateLink ==without requiring an Internet gateway==, NAT device, VPN connection, or AWS Direct Connect connection, by creating a entry in VPC route table to direct data to the AWS service.
     \- Instances in your VPC do not require public IP addresses to communicate with resources in the service.
-	\- ==Traffic between your VPC and the other services does not leave the Amazon network.
-VPC endpoints do not support inter-region communication.==
+	\- ==Traffic between your VPC and the other services does not leave the Amazon network. **VPC endpoints do not support inter-region communication**.==
 	d. **gateway VPC endpoint**
 			is a gateway that you specify in your route table to access AWS S3\DynamoDB from your VPC over the AWS network.
 			==There is no additional charge for using gateway endpoints==.
 However, standard charges for data transfer and resource usage still apply.